ImageMagick/Usage-Markdown/anim_basics/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](compare_any_frames.gif)](compare_any_frames.gif)

-As you can see the second and later images, is the minimal rectangular area that contains all the pixels that have changed, whether it is a overlay of a new pixel color, or a clearing of an old pixel to transparency.
+As you can see the second and later images, is the minimal rectangular area that contains all the pixels that have changed, whether it is an overlay of a new pixel color, or a clearing of an old pixel to transparency.

 #### Compare\_Clear {#compareclear}